-As a therapist for families with children with brain trauma from abuse and neglect or other traumatic early childhood experiences Deborah works primarily with the parents, believing that the parents are a traumatized child’s primary therapist.
+As an adoptive parenting counselor for families with children with brain trauma from abuse and neglect or other traumatic early childhood experiences Deborah works primarily with the parents, believing that the parents are a traumatized child’s primary therapist.
 The parents are in the best position to heal the child’s brain.
 So, in addition to a variety of therapeutic approaches she spends a great deal of time coaching parents in parenting approaches, which when added to normal parenting styles, have a positive effect on children who are behaviorally and emotionally problematic due to brain injury.

 The articles shared are about the thought processes Paul and Deborah had to go through, the understandings they had to develop about their children and themselves as they navigated the minefields of trauma.
 They had to figure out how to stay sane, nurturing their marriage, through the trials and triumphs of parenting their children, most of whom entered their lives with emotional scars due to abuse and neglect.
 Parenting and therapy needed to be reinvented with trauma in mind, differentiating between what children won’t do and what they CAN’T to.
 Deborah and Paul worked to help other parents and therapist explore parenting interventions and conversations, which, when added to normal parenting styles, have a positive effect on children who are behaviorally problematic due to trauma.
 Without having to define exactly what that trauma was, or is, but knowing that somehow, somewhere, something happened to a child to make happiness so difficult.
 Something, perhaps inconsequential to the adults at the time, but which nonetheless had a profound affect on the child’s view of the world.